WifiGuyWill/Geo-Auto-Provsioning-Service/README.md

 * The location data parsed for the two letter state.
 This is checked against a local dictionary that maps the state to a location (IE East / West).
 * Based on the location, a group is selected and GAPS sends Central the AP provisioning command with the proper group.

+# First Steps:

+* Log into Aruba Central from the Account Home page:
+  * API Gateway > System Apps & Tokens > Create a new key
+  * Webhooks > Click the + sign > Enter the URL where the GAPS service will be posted "https://<gaps-url>/webhook
+* Launch the Network Dashboard:
+   * Global > Alerts & Events > Config
+   * Under Access Point > Enable AP Detect > Select the Webhook for GAPS

-# Install instructions
+# Install instructions:

   1. Copy the files to host
+  2. Open location_mapping.py
+     * Match the two letter state code to the Central Group
+     * Add a Group for the default for any Geo-IP locations that don't match

-  3. Open dockerfile and add the Aruba Central Credentials
+  4. Open dockerfile and add the Aruba Central Credentials

     > ENV USERNAME=xxxxxxxxxx@email.com
     > ENV PASSWORD=xxxxxxxxxx